8/7/2024

 Philip Lee

 Hey, good morning, Philip.
+Good morning, Matt.
 Morning, Jesse.
 Thanks for the question.
-So I just want to talk about a little bit about how potential interest rates coming in the near term could impact the business, you know, including directly on the financials, but then also from a consumer, you know, sensitivity standpoint, what your business has seen historically there.
+So I just want to talk a little bit about how potential interest rates coming in the near term could impact the business, including directly on the financials, but then also from a consumer sensitivity standpoint, what your business has seen historically there.
 That'd be great.
+Thanks.

 speaker

-Thanks.
 Sure.
-It's a great question.
-And I think obviously directly on our financials, you know, with our debt level, you know, a hundred basis point decline in interest rates generally would impact our business five to six million dollars in pre-cash flow benefit.
-You know, the good news, though, for us overall in the past years, we've had a collar in place, so we have, we won't feel the full benefit of that.
-We'd probably feel about 50 basis points of it as the rate floats below our collar ceiling of five percent.
-And then anything below that will participate in the benefits all the way down to 2.8 percent in the base rate.
-So we should be benefiting pretty soon on that as it relates to the consumer specifically.
-Certainly the things that we've outlined in consumer health related to credit card balances, interest rates, you know, slowing wage growth and higher unemployment, you know, those are putting pressure on the consumer.
-And, you know, we would anticipate that a lowering of the interest rates would help take some of that pressure off.
-But in terms of exactly how that would flow through to consumer confidence and how they think about their pocketbooks, we don't have good intel on exactly how long that takes to flow through the industry.
+This is a great question.
+And I think, obviously, directly on our financials, with our debt level, A 100 basis point decline in interest rates generally would impact our business $5 to $6 million in free cash flow benefit.
+The good news though for us overall in the past year is we've had a collar in place, so we won't feel the full benefit of that.
+We'd probably feel about 50 basis points of it as the rate floats below our collar ceiling of 5%, and then anything below that will participate in the benefits all the way down to 2.8% of the base rate. we should be benefiting pretty soon on that.
+As it relates to the consumer specifically, certainly the things that we've outlined in consumer health related to credit card balances, interest rates, slowing wage growth and higher unemployment, those are putting pressure on the consumer and we would anticipate that a lowering of the interest rates would help take some of that pressure off.
+But in terms of exactly how that would flow through to consumer confidence and how they think about their pocketbooks, We don't have good intel on exactly how long that takes to flow through the industry.
 I can just tell you that it will help.

 speaker